ghosert/VimProject/note.md

 Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist neovim tips should be added to [[neovim-tips]]

-- [ ] Setup neovim for Python
+- [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] Setup neovim for Java
 - [ ] Search TODO in ~/.config/nvim/init.lua
 - [ ] lazydocker, httpie, lazy git
-- [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] add more shortcut tips to [[neovim-tips]] by going through ~/.config/nvim/init.lua
 - [ ] Looks like you can customize chatgpt plugin in neovim to create more prompts for new features.
+- [x] Setup neovim for Python

 ### [[zybuluo-improvement#TODO Tasks]]